Todd Pletcher

-Todd Pletcher (born June 26, 1967 in Dallas, Texas) is an American thoroughbred horse trainer.
+Todd Pletcher (born June 26, 1967, in Dallas, Texas) is an American thoroughbred horse trainer.
 He won the Eclipse Award eight times as Trainer of the Year, four of these in consecutive years.
 His horses Super Saver (2010) and Always Dreaming (2017) won the Kentucky Derby.
-He also won the Belmont Stakes with Rags to Riches (2007), Palace Malice (2013) and Tapwrit (2017).
+He also won the Belmont Stakes with Rags to Riches (2007), Palace Malice (2013), Tapwrit (2017) and Mo Donegal (2022).
 He also trained Malathaat who won the 2021 Kentucky Oaks.

 Career

+Early career

 Pletcher began working for his father, Jake, as a hot walker at the age of seven.
 During his summers off from junior and senior high school, he went to California, where he worked as a hot walker for Henry Moreno at Hollywood Park and Del Mar Racetracks.

 He graduated from James Madison High School in San Antonio, Texas in 1985 and began college at the University of Arizona in their Race Track Industry Program in the fall of that year.
 Between his sophomore and junior years, he worked as a groom for D. Wayne Lukas at Arlington Park near Chicago.
 He spent the following summer with another legendary Hall of Fame trainer, Charlie Whittingham, working as a groom at Hollywood Park.
 While attending the University of Arizona, Pletcher was an active member of Pi Kappa Alpha fraternity.

+Career as horse trainer

 He graduated from college with a Bachelor of Animal Science in May 1989 and traveled to New York immediately following graduation to work for Lukas as a foreman in the active stable.
 In 1991, he was promoted to assistant trainer for Lukas, splitting his time between New York and Florida.
 Pletcher was Lukas's East Coast Assistant until fall of 1995 where he helped develop horses such as Thunder Gulch, Harlan, Serena's Song, A Wild Ride, and Flanders.
 He took out his trainer's license in December 1995 and saddled his first winner, Majestic Number, in February 1996 at Gulfstream Park in Florida.

 In 2004, he got his big break and trained three-year-old filly Ashado to a win in the Kentucky Oaks at Churchill Downs in Louisville.
 Later that year, Ashado won the Breeders' Cup Distaff.
 The filly went on to capture the Eclipse Awards for Outstanding Three-Year-Old of the year in 2004 and Best Older Female in 2005.
 Her stablemate, Speightstown, gave Pletcher a second Breeders' Cup win in 2004 in the Sprint division as well as a second Eclipse award when he was named Outstanding Sprint Horse that same year.